Uranus and its Tilted Axis

 Uranus, the seventh planet in the solar system, has only ever been visited by one spacecraft.
 That was Voyager 2 which reached it in 1986.
 Voyager 2 had previously been to Jupiter and Saturn and sent back incredible pictures of the two planets, revealing them in details never seen before.
 Voyager 2's visit to Uranus was a little more disappointing as photos of it didn't show much at all.
 Instead, Uranus appeared to be nothing more than a featureless pale blue ball.
 Proving that appearances can be deceptive, Uranus did have one or two surprises hidden up its planet-sized sleeves.
 One of those is that it travels around the Sun on its side as if it's toppled over.
 We'll have to think another one.

-All planets in the Solar System rotate on an axis.
+All planets in the Solar System spin on an axis.
 An axis is like an invisible line running through the centre of a planet, the top of it being its north pole and the bottom of it being its south pole.
-It is like putting a cocktail stick through a ball and spinning it round.
+It is like putting a cocktail stick through a ball and spinning it around.

 Most planets have a tilted axis and some are more tilted than others.
 Mercury is the least tilted, and almost orbits straight up.
 Earth and Mars have a similar tilt to each other, about 23.5 degrees for Earth and 25 degrees for Mars.
 This means that as they travel around the Sun, one pole points away from the Sun and one points towards it.
 This is what causes these two planets to have seasons.
 Uranus is the most tilted planet which causes its north and south poles to be where you'd expect its equator to be.
 This makes it seem that Uranus rolls like a barrel around the Sun, and its moons, instead of going around the centre of the planet, go over the top of it and under.